boukeas/searchtoy/examples/bridge-crossing/README.md

 - Cost: is there a cost function that needs to be minimized? **Yes**, it is the _total amount of time_ required for all persons to cross the bridge.
 - Solution path: The solution required is the _path_ to the goal state.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/bridge-crossing/bridge.py -h

+Obtain an optimal solution, using one of the available generators.

+    python3 examples/bridge-crossing/bridge.py --solution-type optimal --generator solo